Uzair: Historical analysis

 "In the Koran (ix.
 30) the Jews are charged with worshiping Ezra ("'Uzair") as the son of God—a malevolent metaphor for the great respect which was paid by the Jews to the memory of Ezra as the restorer of the Law, and from which the Ezra legends of apocryphal literature (II Esd. xxxiv.
 37-49) originated (as to how they developed in Mohammedan legends see Damiri, "Ḥayat al-Ḥayawan," i.
 304-305).
 It is hard to bring into harmony with this the fact, related by Jacob Saphir ("Eben Sappir," i.
 99), that the Jews of South Arabia have a pronounced aversion for the memory of Ezra, and even exclude his name from their category of proper names."

-Rabbi Allen Maller states that there is a hadith in Jami` at-Tirmidhi which states that Jews worship their rabbis, because they accept what their rabbis say over the Word of God.
-He affirms this to be true because Orthodox Jews practice Judaism based on the rabbi's interpretation of the oral Torah.
-He also cites that ibn Abbas narrated that four Jews believed that Uzayr was the son of God.

 The Egyptian translator and critic Ibrahim Awad says:

 Al-Jahiz mentioned that a group of the remnants of those who believed that Ezra was the son of God were still in his time in Yemen, Syria, and within the lands of the Romans.
 Ibn Hazm mentioned that those who said that were the Sadducees sect in Yemen.
 There were arguments of this kind between him and Jew Ibn al-Ghazala, so why did he not accuse him of lying when he said that a group of his co-religionists believed that Ezra was the son of God?

 The Shorter Jewish Encyclopedia says that the saying of Uzair son of God, may be an oral tradition of the Jews of Yemen and linked to the Book of Second Esdras.
 Hirschberg suggested that some Yemenite Jews called Ezra the son of God because they believed that Ezra was the Messiah.

 Alternative readings of the name

-While most scholars tend to view "Uzayr" through an Arabic lens, Holger Zellentin identifies a potential pun in Hebrew: "Eliezer" (Elohei Avi) could function as a name-based pun (Elohai Avi, meaning "God is my father").
-Jews employed this wordplay in texts such as Moed Qatan and Tanhuma Makat.
-Thus, it is highly plausible that "Uzayr" derives from a diminutive form of the name Eliezer.
+Eliezer

+Al-Samawal al-Maghribi, a Moroccan Jew who converted to Islam in 1163 CE, read the name as Eliezer; he mentioned this in his Ifham al Yahud.
+Moshe Perlmann translates:"This Ezra is not al-Uzayr as people think.
+For al-Uzayr is the Arabic for Elazar (Eliezer).
+[But] the name Ezra would not change in translation to Arabic at all for it is a name whose vowels and consonants fit [the Arabic]."Hythem Sidky and Holger Zellentin view the name Uzair as the Arabic rendering of the Hebrew name "Eliezer" borrowed via phonosemantic matching.
+They propose that the Quran is referring to Rabbi Eliezer ben Hurcanus, and this proposition is supported by the context of the verse, as well as intertextual evidence.
+In Moed Katan 3:1 of the Jerusalem Talmud, the Bat Kol refers to Rabbi Eliezer as 'My son' while affirming his legal position:"There came an unembodied voice and said, practice follows My son Eliezer."